fzi-forschungszentrum-informatik/Lanelet2/README.md

 In case you want to build it in your own way (without the above Docker image) use these instructions.

-Lanelet2 uses [Catkin](https://catkin-tools.readthedocs.io/en/latest/index.html) for building and is targeted towards Linux.
+Lanelet2 relies mainly on [Catkin](https://catkin-tools.readthedocs.io/en/latest/index.html) for building and is targeted towards Linux.

-At least C++14 is required.
+At least **C++14** is required.

 ### Dependencies
 Besides [Catkin](https://catkin-tools.readthedocs.io/en/latest/index.html), the dependencies are